juhjau90/Xamarin/XamarinFCM/README.txt

 1. Create you own Firebase Cloud Messaging project at Firebase Console and save the resulting "google-services.json" file to your project root

-2. Include the file to your project and remember to set it'save build action to "GoogleServicesJson".
+2. Include the file to your project and remember to set it's build action to "GoogleServicesJson".

 3. Within "AndroidManifest.xml" <intent-filter> section, change the name in <category> to ${applicationID}.